 Burkina Faso: Help for displaced children

-For ten years, the West African country of Burkina Faso has suffered from jihadist terror and the brutal military response.
-Around 20,000 people have lost their lives, and around two million have fled.
-In the Terre des Hommes project, displaced children not only learn to read, write, and count, but also to look to the future with hope.
-At his school in the small town of Boussouma, a two-hour drive northeast of the capital, Ouagadougou, Moctar Sawadogo loves everything, but most of all the kids' club: "I don't miss a single event," says the 13-year-old.
-"The counselor is always willing to listen to us, and we have a lot of fun.
+At his school in the small town of Boussouma, a two-hour drive northeast of the capital Ouagadougou, Moctar Sawadogo loves almost everything, but most of all the kids' club: "I never miss a single event," says the 13-year-old.
+"The supervisor is always there for us, and we have a lot of fun.
 I'm very happy there."
-He used to be afraid to go into town alone, Moctar continues.
-But since going to the kids' club, he has become much more self-confident.
-"I know how to protect myself if someone wants to harm me."
+Moctar continues, explaining that he used to be afraid to go into town alone.
+But since he started going to the kids' club, he has become much more self-confident.
+"I know how to protect myself if someone wants to hurt me."

 Four family members died in one day